Anusien/Town-Of-Us/README.md

 [TorchMod](https://github.com/tomozbot/TorchMod) - For the inspiration of the Torch Mod.\
 [XtraCube](https://github.com/XtraCube) - For the RainbowMod.\
 [PhasmoFireGod](https://twitch.tv/PhasmoFireGod) - Button Art.\
-[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Child and Spy roles.
+[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Child and Spy roles.\
+[Contributors](https://github.com/anusien/Town-Of-Us/graphs/contributors) - Thanks to everyone who has made contributions and updates to the mod.

 [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) - For created custom game options.\
 v1.0.3 uses [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) directly.\
-v1.1.0 uses a modified version of Essentials that can be found [here](https://github.com/slushiegoose/Reactor-Essentials).\
+v1.1.0 uses a modified version of Essentials that can be found [here](https://github.com/slushiegoose/Reactor-Essentials). \
 v1.2.0 has Essentials embedded and can be found [here](https://github.com/slushiegoose/Town-Of-Us/tree/master/source/Patches/CustomOption).

 #